Colorado State vs. Utah State NCAA Football Odds, Plays and Insights | October 22, 2021

 Over/Under Insights

-- Colorado State and its opponents have not yet scored more than 58 points in a game this season.
+- Colorado State has not yet combined with its opponents to put up more than 58.5 points in a game this season.

-- The 49 combined points per game that these two squads have allowed this season are 9.0 fewer than the 58 over/under in this contest.
+- This contest's over/under is 9.5 points greater than the 49 these two squads combine to allow per game this season.

-- Rams games have an average total of 48.8 points this season, 9.2 fewer than Friday's over/under.
+- The Rams and their opponents score an average of 48.8 points per game, 9.7 fewer than Friday's total.

 Colorado State Stats and Trends

-- This season, the Rams have two against the spread wins in three games as a favorite of 3.5 points or more.
+- This season, the Rams have two ATS wins in three games as a favorite of 3.5 points or more.

-- Colorado State's games this year have gone over the point total one time in five opportunities (20%).
+- Colorado State's games this year have gone over the total in one out of five opportunities (20%).

-- Colorado State is 2-0 against the spread and 2-0 overall in games when it scores more than 29.5 points.
+- When Colorado State scores more than 29.5 points, it is 2-0 against the spread and 2-0 overall.

-- Colorado State is 2-1 against the spread and 2-2 overall when the team piles up over 441.3 yards.
+- When Colorado State picks up more than 441.3 yards, the team is 2-1 against the spread and 2-2 overall.

 - The Rams have five giveaways this season, while the Aggies have eight takeaways .